 On November 13, 2019, the Company extended the debenture by one year to expire on November 20, 2020.
 The approval from the Exchange for the extension was granted on November 19, 2019.
 The expiry date of the warrants issuable on the conversion of the debenture with an original expiry date of November 20, 2020 was extended by one year to November 20, 2021.
-The Company has applied to extend the debenture's expiry date for another two years to November 20, 2023, which is subject to Exchange approval.
+The Company will apply to extend the debenture's expiry date for another year to November 20, 2022, which is subject to Exchange approval.